Psychonoclast/PocketPals/README.md

 	-Steel and Ghost types do not bleed
 	-Fire types do not burn
 	-Ghost types gain at-will phasing
+	-Any type with Cold/Fire/Electric resistance or weakness have them

 Moves:
 	Moves considered "Mutations":